 In one case this is put down to the "relative cost-effectiveness" of the procedure.

-For another, inspections are deemed not "necessary or useful" despite the HSE acknowledging the "significant risk'" posed by the industries under consideration.'Robust' evidence
+For another, inspections are deemed not "necessary or useful" despite the HSE acknowledging the "significant risk'" posed by the industries under consideration.

 The move has caused concern among health and safety campaigners.